psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ## Assign Project Tools

 - Click on "Project Tools".
+   - Next you will need to assign tools.
+The Project Tools button on the top will likely have red text, because tools havent been assigned for the job.
+The software will automatically assign some tools, but not all.
+This is because the software has determined that there are multiple tools could be used to isolate the traces and needs you to choose between them.
+The best practice is to choose a tool that is slightly smaller than the width of the cut needed- and the following dialogs will help you through that process.

  - The text in the button should be red because your tools aren't assigned.
 Blue text means you're good to go.

 ![](img/ProjToolsAlert.png)